SPYR0999/A3R0CR4FT/mods/modsDescription.md

 [(source)](https://www.curseforge.com/minecraft/mc-mods/worldedit)

 >This mod lets you modify your world faster with commands.
-[Here](https://github.com/SPYR0999/A3R0CR4FT/blob/main/mods/WorldEditTutoial.md) is a more detailes tutorial of this mod.
+[Here](https://github.com/SPYR0999/A3R0CR4FT/blob/main/mods/WorldEditTutoial.md) is a more detailed tutorial of this mod.

 >REMEMBER: Always keep a wooden axe close, you never know when it'll be useful.